datastax/ruby-driver/README.md

 ## One of my Cassandra nodes crashed, and my application crashed, isn't Cassandra supposed to be fault tolerant?

 Yes it is, and your data is probably safe. cql-rb is just not completely there yet.
-Ideally it should handle connectivity issues and just talk to the nodes it can talk to and reconnect when things get back to normal.
-It's on the roadmap.
+Ideally it should handle connectivity issues and just talk to the nodes it can talk to and reconnect when things get back to normal. _This is fixed in HEAD and will be released with v1.1.0_.

 ## Something else is not working